Holic75/KingmakerRebalance/README.md

 - Characters receive slam proficiency, that allows them to pick corresponding weapon focus and similar feats,
 - Fixed incorrect calculation of burn cost for kinetic blade and blade whirlwind abilities,
 - Polymorph no longer puts a lock on inventory slots (they still stay inaccessible though) to avoid preventing temporary weapons and limbs from removal when corresponding buffs expire, as a side effect it also allows to loot body under baleful polymorph.
-- Fixed issue where certain domains (mostly for druids) did not allow to use non-domain spells if they had lower level than that on domain list (respec is required).
+- Fixed issue where certain domains (mostly for druids) did not allow to use non-domain spells if they had lower level than that on domain list (respec is required),
+- Fixed missing druid scaling on 1st level Weather domain ability.

 Mod also changes stats of some npcs (optional)
 - Valerie class was changed to Vindictive Bastard and stats to 18/10/14/13/10/15